Murder of Natalie McNally was ‘planned, calculated, pre-meditated’, trial hears

 The time of death has been estimated to be between 8.50pm and 9.30pm on Sunday December 18 2022.

-McCullagh made a 999 call at around 10pm on Monday December 19 from her home in Lurgan.
+McCullagh made a 999 call at around 10pm on Monday December 19 from her home in Lurgan, and told police the last time he saw Ms McCullagh had been on Sunday afternoon.

 “On the prosecution case, this call is false, it’s an act, it’s put on by him, part of his plan to do the murder and get away with it,” Mr MacCreanor KC said.